 - 3 credits

 - Academic Year:

 Do you have an interest in emerging diseases and immigrant health?

 Learn more about the factors affecting emerging diseases and health issues among immigrant populations in the United States.

 Focuses on diseases prominent in domestic immigrant populations.
-Emphasizes areas of epidemiology, diagnosis, clinical presentations, pathophysiology, strategies for treatment and control, and effects on immigrant populations.
-Covers principal diseases including diarrheal diseases, tuberculosis, HIV/AIDS, Cysticercosis, Chagas, and Malaria.
+Areas of emphasis are epidemiology, diagnosis, clinical presentations, pathophysiology, strategies for treatment and control, and effects on immigrant populations.
+Principal diseases covered include diarrheal diseases, tuberculosis, HIV/AIDS, Cysticercosis, Chagas, and Malaria.
 Covers how the U.S. handles emerging diseases such as Ebola, Nipah, and Zika (e.g., Ebola in volunteers, etc).
 Examines special topics such as the effects of climate change on infectious disease.

 - Learning Objectives:

 - Describe the epidemiology, pathogenesis, diagnosis and treatment of the major diseases of domestic immigrant populations such as TB, HIV, Cysticercosis, Chagas, and Malaria

 - Characterize strategies for treatment and control of these diseases in immigrant settings

 - Evaluate the effect of these diseases on domestic immigrant populations, how this has changed over time (due to climate change, migration patterns, etc), and how to best address domestic immigrant health issues going forward